7 Reasons Why Your Home Always Feels Cold in Winter

 Modern windows and doors have excellent insulating properties.

-If your home has older windows or doors, your heated air may be escaping through the single pane glass.
+If your home has older windows or doors, your heated air may escape through the single-pane glass.

 Energy-efficient windows feature double or even triple-pane glass that helps to lock warm air in.